SwedbankPay/developer.swedbankpay.com/introduction.md

-When a `POST` or `PATCH` request is performed, the whole target resource representation is returned in the response, as when performing a `GET` request on the resource URI.
+When a `POST` or `PATCH` request is performed, the whole target resource representation is returned in the response, as when performing a `GET` request on the resource URL.
 This is an economic approach that limits the number of necessary `GET` requests.

 ## Expansion